areegelkholy/Multilinear-Regression/README.md

 # **Multilinear Regression: A Comprehensive Exploration**

 ## **Overview**
-This project delves into **Multilinear Regression**, a statistical method that leverages two or more independent variables to predict the outcome of a dependent variable.
-The analysis spans its historical development, mathematical underpinnings, applications, and limitations, offering a thorough understanding of this powerful analytical tool.
+This repository delves into **Multilinear Regression**, a statistical method that uses multiple independent variables to predict the outcome of a dependent variable.
+The analysis spans its historical development, mathematical foundations, applications, and limitations, offering a thorough understanding of this powerful analytical tool.

 ---

 ## **Introduction**